Saturday, November 30, 2013

 40 Section 33(1) provides that a document is an exempt document, and therefore immune from the provisions requiring access to be given to documents:

-41 Section 33(9) provides a wide definition of ‘information relating to the personal affairs of any person’.
+if its disclosure under this Act would involve the unreasonable disclosure of information relating to the personal affairs of any person (including a deceased person).41 Section 33(9) provides a wide definition of ‘information relating to the personal affairs of any person’.
 This includes information that identifies any person or discloses his or her address or location, or from which any person’s identity or address or location can reasonably be determined.

 42 The question raised in this appeal concerns the meaning to be given to the expression ‘the unreasonable disclosure of information’ in s 33(1).
 More particularly, the issue to be determined is whether the likelihood that information relating to the personal affairs of another will be disseminated (and, if so, the scope of that dissemination) is to be treated as relevant when applying the statutory criterion.